alisqi/TwigQI/README.md

 * ✅ Calls with *too few* arguments
 * ✅ Required argument declared after optional
 * ⌛ Type mismatch in macro call

+# Acknowledgments
+Big thanks to [Ruud Kamphuis](https://github.com/ruudk) for [TwigStan](https://github.com/twigstan/twigstan), and for helping on this very project.